concord-consortium/codap/README.md

 ## Introducing Data into CODAP ##

 Data can be introduced into CODAP in a variety of ways.
-For example, in modular browsers a a CSV or tab-delimited .txt(simple text) can be dragged and dropped into the CODAP workspace.
+For example, in modular browsers a CSV or tab-delimited .txt(simple text) can be dragged and dropped into the CODAP workspace.
 Third party data sets/activities can also be dropped into the workspace.
 These are called [data interactives](http://concord-consortium.github.io/codap-data-interactives/).
-There are [examples](http://concord.org/projects/codap#cc2)s of data games on the project page.
+There are [examples](http://concord.org/projects/codap#cc2) of data games on the project page.

 ## Modifying the CODAP Source ##